DevSon1024/Nosved-Player-Lite/README.md

 </div>

-**Nosved Player Lite** is a clean, modern, and high-performance local video player for Android.
-Built from the ground up using **Jetpack Compose** and **Media3 (ExoPlayer)**, it delivers a premium media experience with a focus on simplicity, fluidity, and Material You design.
+**Nosved Player Lite** is a clean, modern, and high performance local offline video player for Android.
+Built from the scratch using **Jetpack Compose** and **Media3 (ExoPlayer)**, it delivers a premium media experience with a focus on simplicity, fluidity, and Material You design.

 > **⚠️ Migration Notice (v1.4.0+):** The application package name has migrated to `com.devson.nvplayerlite` to align with external app store releases.
 If you are updating from v1.3.0 or below, this will install as a fresh application.